rupea/LabelFilters/README.md

 TODO:
  - per-axis confusion matrix printouts
  - TEST resume / reoptlu options
+ - if ... remove_constraints and none left and still want more projections ... can we do better than early exit?

 - TODO: when within Milde:
   - remove historical cruft, all matlab, and all liblinear stuff